Leefarmer83/Translate-It/README.md

 # words.html
 When a user clicks on individual word search on the home page, they land on the Words page.
 Here the user can enter a word, reset the search to start again, or search for the word if they are happy with the entry they made.
 If a user opts to reset, the search bar clears and they are free to input another word.
 If a user inputs a word into search, and it is not in the prepopulated library, the user can add it themself if they are logged in.
 On the Words page, users will also find all the words from the prepopulated categories listed in alphabetical order, with its translation, and the option to select useful information, and how the word is used in a sentence.
-Users can also choose to edit or delete the words.
+Users can also choose to edit or delete the words, if they created the word.
 Users also have the option to register or login from this page, as words can only be added once logged in.
 # word_cat.html
 When a user clicks on a category on the home page, they land on the Categories page.
 Here all the prepopulated words from the selected category are listed in alphabetical order, with the word’s translation, and the option to select useful information, and how the word is used in a sentence.
 Users can also use the return button at the bottom of the page to return to the main categories.